pluralist-web/polyphony/README.md

 # Polyphony: An ontology for representing epistemic disagreements
 Polyphony is an ontology for representing epistemic disagreements in Semantic Web to support pluralism.
+In the followings some of the main concepts that are used in Polyphony are briefly introduced.

 # Epistemic Disagreements